-In a stride towards stabilizing and boosting economy the Finance Minister Nirmala Sitharaman introduced a new strategy to refund duties and taxes on exports, simple export credit and extra funding for exporters under the revised priority sector lending standards.
+In a stride towards stabilizing and boosting the economy, the Finance Minister Nirmala Sitharaman introduced a new strategy to refund duties and taxes on exports, simple export credit and extra funding for exporters under the revised priority sector lending standards.

-The introduced Remission of Duties or Taxes on Export Product (RoDTEP) plan will come into effect from 01.01.2020 which will motivate exporters at an evaluated cost of Rs.
+The introduced Remission of Duties or Taxes on Export Product (RoDTEP) plan was applicable from 01.01.2020 which will motivate exporters at an evaluated cost of Rs.
 50,000/- crore and substitute the Merchandise Exports from India Scheme (MEIS), the same was disputed by the USA in 2018 for abusing global trade rules.

-The Finance Minister stated that RoDTEP will “more than satisfyingly motivate exporters than all the current schemes collectively”.
+The Finance Minister stated that RoDTEP will satisfyingly motivate exporters than all the current schemes combined

-The Finance Minister further added that there will be a completely automated electronic refund route for input tax credits in GST for swifter refunds which will be effected by the end of this month.
+The Finance Minister further added that there will be a completely automated electronic refund route for input tax credits in GST for swifter refunds.

 Besides this, the Finance Minister further declared modified priority sector lending (PSLNSE 0.00%) measures for exporters which will provide an extra funding of Rs.
 36,000 to Rs.
 68,000 crore to them.
 Also, export finance will be regularly supervised by an inter-ministerial group of people which will be a part of the Department of Commerce.